 Sum = 55

-The value entered by the user is stored in variable n.
-Suppose the user entered 10.
+The value entered by the user is stored in variable num.
+Suppose, the user entered 10.

-Then, the update statement ++count is executed and count will be equal to 2.
+Then, the update statement ++count is executed and count will equal to 2.
 Again, the test expression is evaluated.
-Since, 2 is also less than 10, the test expression is evaluated to true and the body of for loop is executed and the sum will be equal to 3.
-And, this process goes on.
+Since, 2 is also less than 10, the test expression is evaluated to true and the body of for loop is executed.
+Now, the sum will equal 3.

-Eventually, the count is increased to 11.
 When the count is 11, the test expression is evaluated to 0 (false) as 11 is not less than or equal to 10.
 Therefore, the loop terminates and next, the total sum is printed.